 Frozen veggies.
 Frozen vegetables are sent into the deep freeze as soon as possible after harvest.
 That means they maintain their nutrient content and freshness.
 You can typically find a pound of frozen veggies for a dollar or less.
 That’s especially beneficial when certain vegetables are out of season.
 They’re nice to have in the freezer to throw together a healthy, balanced, and quick meal.
 Choose those that are frozen without sauces to avoid extra calories, salt and fat.
 Frozen vegetables can simply be heated up and served as a side dish but they can also be stirred into casseroles, soups, stews and more.

 Aldi.
 Granted, this isn’t a food, but if you’re lucky enough to have an Aldi store nearby, you can really put dent in your grocery spending.
 Most of the products are the store brand, but they’re of good quality and they’re cheap.
-Here are a few I have recently found: chocolate chips for $1.49, ground cinnamon for 99 cent, brownie mix for $1.29, Hershey’s Kisses for $2.85, tortilla chips for $1.19, Greek yogurt for 75 cents.
-Now sure, with coupon cutting and trolling the sales, you might be able to find items at similar prices at other stores, but these are everyday prices.
 No clipping, no waiting for sales, just buy what you want when you want it.
+And Aldi’s has turned toward organic products in a big way.
 If you don’t have an Aldi near you, check out its locations; you may find there’s one not too far away.